Meisterschueler/ogn-python/README.md

   [show.receiver]
-    hardware_stats         Show some statistics of receiver hardware. list_all               Show a list of all receivers (NOT IMPLEMENTED). software_stats         Show some statistics of receiver software.
+    hardware_stats         Show some statistics of receiver hardware. list_all               Show a list of all receivers. software_stats         Show some statistics of receiver software.
 ```